 First and foremost, it’s my civic duty as a South Carolinian to first make sure that visitors pronounce Beaufort properly: it’s phonetically BEW-fert.
 Kinda like beautiful.
 After my stay, I could totally see the resemblance between Beaufort and its phonetic sister word, beautiful.
 More to the point, I must also share all the fabulous finds in Beaufort, from exciting excursions to radical restaurants and awesome accommodations.

-Beaufort Things to Do
+Beaufort, SC Things to Do

 I must say that carriage tours are some of the best modes of transportation, especially in a city chock filled with history.
 Then again, I’m a sucker for a great on-off tour bus in big cities too.
 But being able to couple learning and comfort is key for me when sightseeing.